 Operation and maintenance requirements.

 Applicant’s Handbook Volume II is adopted separately by DEP (for use within the NWFWMD) and by the SRWMD, SJRWMD, SWFWMD, and SFWMD (for use within the geographical area of each applicable District).
 These separate Volumes address regional differences in hydrology, soils, geology, and rainfall specific to each District.
 Each Volume II provides design and performance standards specific to the geographical area of each District.
 Volume II applies whether an ERP application is processed and acted on by DEP, a District, or a delegated local government.
-More specifically, it provides:
+Generally, it provides:

 Design and performance standards and criteria for water quality and quantity, including those for specific types of stormwater management systems, dams, impoundments, reservoirs, works, and appurtenant works;

+Design and dimensional criteria for water quality treatment systems;

 Standards and criteria pertaining to special basins that may exist within the geographic area of each District;

 Standards and criteria pertaining to flood protection; and